 Engineered Wood Siding & Trim

-Engineered Wood Siding and Trim (EWST) are categories of composite panels that have been designed and manufactured to perform in interior and exterior exposure applications with the appearance of traditional wood.
+Engineered Wood Siding and Engineered Wood Trim (EWST) are categories of composite panels that have been designed and manufactured to perform in interior and exterior exposure applications with the appearance of traditional wood.
 These advanced composites can be engineered with enhanced resistance to moisture, dimensional stability and protection against fungal decay and termites.

 The engineered properties translate into long-lasting durability allowing for decades of service life while maintaining their attractive appearance.
 Today’s engineered wood siding and trim products are highly versatile and come in many forms including sophisticated woodgrains and embossed surfaces.